Selma Diamond: Career

 Diamond published cartoons and humor essays in The New Yorker.
 Later, she moved to the West Coast and hired an agent.
 She worked in radio and, eventually, television.
 Her first radio writing credit was in 1943 on Blue Ribbon Town with Groucho Marx.
 That initial credit turned into a 65-week tenure with Marx's show and a longer friendship with him.
 She also wrote for the Camel Caravan with Jimmy Durante and Garry Moore, The Drene Show with Rudy Vallee, Duffy's Tavern, and The Kenny Baker Show.

 Diamond wrote for the radio version of The Adventures of Ozzie and Harriet for 20 weeks.
 She left that show in 1950 and became one of the staff hired by comedy writer Goodman Ace (who had previously hired her for some work on Danny Kaye's 1940s radio show) for The Big Show (1950–1952), the 90-minute weekly program hosted by actress Tallulah Bankhead.
-Considered one of the last great variety shows of the classic old time radio era, this Sunday night comedy marathon featured some of the biggest entertainers of the era.
 In 1951-1952, Diamond collaborated with cartoonist Gill Fox, writing for his "Jeanie" comic strip that ran daily in the New York Herald Tribune.

 Diamond moved to television as one of the writers for Sid Caesar and Imogene Coca's Your Show of Shows.
 While writing for another Caesar vehicle, Caesar's Hour, Diamond earned an Emmy nomination.
 She also worked for Ace once again, writing for Perry Como's Kraft Music Hall television series.
-In 1953, she wrote for Milton Berle's TV show.

-Carl Reiner said that he had Diamond in mind when he created Sally Rogers as a character in The Dick Van Dyke Show.
-Diamond was not always taken seriously by her writing peers.
-Bob Schiller, who had also written for Duffy's Tavern and The Adventures of Ozzie and Harriet, told author Jordan R. Young (for The Laugh Crafters), "The jury is still out on whether Selma was a comedy writer.
-She was really a very interesting character—salty, and she was—exactly what you saw on camera is what she was."
 In 1961, Diamond said about being the only female in a group of five writers for the Como show: "They feel handicapped, not me."
 At another time, she said, "It's like being Red China.
 I'm there.
 They just don't recognize me."
+Carl Reiner said that he had Diamond in mind when he created Sally Rogers as a character in The Dick Van Dyke Show.